-At Perrymont Elementary School, we want our students to develop an appreciation for and interest in mathematics, learn to think and reason mathematically, and be prepared to face new mathematical challenges.
+At Perrymont Elementary School, we want our students to develop an appreciation for and interest in mathematics, learn to think and reason mathematically, as well as to be prepared to face new mathematical challenges.
+Each student receives a minimum of 75 minutes (varies depending on grade level) of mathematics instruction daily.
+Math classes in grades K-5 are heterogeneously grouped.
 We promote student mastery of computational skills and student conceptual thinking through increased attention to problem solving, communication, and reasoning.
 Our students are given opportunities to explain the procedures they use, justify their reasoning, judge the reasonableness of their solutions, and reflect on their thinking.

 There are several key components to math in all grade levels: daily spiral review, use of manipulatives, small group teaching, and technology.
 Daily spiral review is used in all grade levels as a way to reinforce previously taught skills and practice current skills.
 Through teacher created assessments teachers are able to target deficit skills to incorporate into their spiral review.
 This way students are practicing all of the skills they have learned that year on a daily basis so that students’ progress and move towards mastery of the content.
 Our students benefit from using concrete materials to explore mathematical concepts and work in small groups that allow them to learn from each other.
 Teacher have access to Hands-On Standards manuals that help teachers incorporate manipulatives into small group lessons.
 The integration of technology further supports our efforts to promote the development of mathematical thinking and number sense.
 Classroom teachers utilize technology to target individual student needs in the area of mathematics.
 Teachers continue to use IXL for math.